-If you are a stockholder of record as of April 23, 2021, the record date for the Meeting, you should click on "I have a login," enter the control number found on your Proxy Card you previously received, and enter the password clar2021 (the password is case sensitive).
+If you are a stockholder of record as of April 18, 2022, the record date for the Meeting, you should click on "I have a login," enter the control number found on your Proxy Card you previously received, and enter the password clar2022 (the password is case sensitive).

 If your shares are held in "street name" through a broker, bank or other nominee, in order to participate in the virtual-only Meeting you must first obtain a legal proxy from your broker, bank or other nominee reflecting the number of shares of the Company's common stock you held as of the record date, your name and email address.
-You then must submit a request for registration to American Stock Transfer & Trust Company, LLC: (1) by email to proxy@astfinancial.com; (2) by facsimile to 718-765-8730 or (3) by mail to American Stock Transfer & Trust Company, LLC, Attn: Proxy Tabulation Department, 6201 15th Avenue, Brooklyn, NY 11219.
+You then must submit a request for registration to American Stock Transfer & Trust Company, LLC: (1) by email to proxy@astfinancial.com; (2) by facsimile to 718-765-8730 or (3) by mail to American Stock Transfer & Trust Company, LLC: (1) by email to Avenue, Brooklyn, NY 11219.
 Requests for registration must be labeled as "Legal Proxy" and be received by American Stock Transfer & Trust Company, LLC no later than 5:00 p.m.
-Eastern time on May 24, 2021.
+Eastern time on May 23, 2022.